subvertnormality/mosaic/README.md

 Midi devices can be set to load a stored patch using the params menu.
 For stock midi devices, all cc parameters are available to edit.
 A value of -1 against a midi parameter means the function is off.
 Changing the value will send the midi value to your midi device.
 When you load a mosiac script, the stored midi param values will be sent to your midi device, effectively loading a patch.
 It's possible in this way to stored all your sound's patch data with your mosaic patch.
 This is particularly practical for devices with less midi parameters or where the device's interface is not particularly intuitive.

-### Params
+### Trig Params

-Most devices in _Mosaic_ feature a set of params that alters either the quality of the sound or the trig in some way.
+Most devices in _Mosaic_ feature a set of trig params that alters either the quality of the sound or the trig in some way.
 These params can be trig locked.
 Trig locking is a powerful sequencer device seen on Elektron synthesizers.
 Each step can be assigned a unique param value, allowing for endless sound variations.
 See the channel page section for details on how to assign and use params.

 ### Trig Locks